 I am over the moon about this app!!
 I use it daily in my eighth-grade language arts classes.
 My three favorite ways to use the TeacherMade app are to digitize workbook pages, introduce and work with the standard or skill, and assess student understanding.
 It is so quick and easy to use, and it scores and stores my students’ work.
 It is especially helpful in my virtual class because they can be working on the same materials as the students who are physically in attendance.

-I prepare for each week using the Teachermade.com app by digitizing the workbook pages that correlate to the standards I’m teaching that week.
+I prepare for each week using the Teachermade.com app by creating online digital worksheets from the workbook pages that correlate to the standards I’m teaching that week.
 (We’re required to use certain workbooks at my school as they’re aligned to our state standards.
 We don’t have textbooks.)
-I upload the entire lessons’ PDF into Teachermade.com and quickly use the tools to transform the boring paper and pencil workbook into a digital version.
+I upload the entire lessons’ PDF into Teachermade.com and quickly use the tools to transform the boring paper and pencil workbook into a digital interactivity that my students love.
 Depending on the question types, I create multiple-choice, drop- down, or open-response answers.
-Oftentimes I even add my own questions using a text box and the hot spot tool to get my students to provide evidence because the workbook questions aren’t as rigorous as I’d like them to be.
+Oftentimes I even add my own questions using Teacher text and the hot spot tool to get my students to provide evidence because the workbook questions aren’t as rigorous as I’d like them to be.
 I make sure I input the answers for the question types that are auto-scored.
-I know that I have to grade the open-response types, but because it’s so easy to grade in the app, I make my students write more frequently.
+I know that I have to grade the open-response types, but because it’s so easy to grade in the app or in Google Classroom or Canvas, I make my students write more frequently.

 My favorite part when building reading activities is adding text boxes on the sides of each paragraph so that the students can annotate the text as they read.
 After doing this for several weeks, my students now add the text boxes themselves using the toolbar on their worksheet.
 My students annotate, highlight, underline, and draw quick pictures to illustrate their understanding.
 I can review their submissions, score the open-responses, make comments and send a file back to the student to resubmit, if necessary.
 I can also print or share a copy, which can help with family engagement.
 Today, for example, I sent a copy to a parent.
 Both my virtual class and my regular in-school classes have benefited from this app.
 Digitizing the workbook pages has really been a life-saver for me.